mas-bandwidth/gafferongames/content/post/integration_basics.md

             state.v = state.v + dvdt * dt;
         }

-Notice that RK4 samples derivatives four times to detect curvature instead of just once in euler integration.
+Notice that RK4 samples derivatives four times to detect curvature.
 Notice also how it uses the previous derivative when calculating the next: derivative a is used when calculating b, b is used when calculating c, and so on.
 This feedback of the current derivative into the calculation of the next is what gives the RK4 integrator its accuracy.

 Importantly, each these derivatives will typically be _different_ when the rate of change in these quantities is a function of time or the state itself.
 For example, a Hooke's law spring force which is a function of the current position, or a drag force which is a function of the current velocity.

 Once the four derivatives have been evaluated, the best overall derivative is calculated as a weighted sum that is derived from the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series) expansion.
 Details [here](https://en.wikipedia.org/wiki/Runge–Kutta_methods#Derivation_of_the_Runge.E2.80.93Kutta_fourth-order_method).
-This combined derivative is then used to advance the position and velocity just like the explicit euler integrator.
+This combined derivative is then used to advance the position and velocity forward, just like we did with the explicit euler integrator.

-Notice that even when using a relatively complicated integrator such as RK4, it all boils down in the end to something += rate of change * dt.
+Even when using a relatively complicated integrator such as RK4, it all boils down in the end to something += rate of change * dt.
 This is because differentiation and integration are fundamentally linear operations.
 For now we are just integrating scalar values, but rest assured it still ends up like this when integrating vectors or even quaternions for rotational dynamics.

 ## Conclusion